fleetdm/fleet/articles/nvd-api-2.0.md

 ![NVD API 2.0: An important update for Fleet users](../website/assets/images/articles/nvd-api-2.0-800x450@2x.png)

 In the ever-evolving cybersecurity landscape, staying ahead isn't just an advantage – it's a necessity.
 That's why the upcoming transition in the National Vulnerability Database (NVD) is more than just news; it's a pivotal change for everyone in the field of vulnerability management.
-Come December 15th, 2023, the NVD will move exclusively to their new and improved 2.0 API.
+Come December 15th, 2023, NIST will move exclusively to their new [NVD 2.0 API](https://nvd.nist.gov/general/news/api-20-announcements).
 This advancement marks a step and a giant stride forward, offering a more robust, flexible, and user-friendly way to access crucial vulnerability data.

 For users of Fleet, this transition is particularly important.
 The older versions of Fleet will no longer work with the NVD’s data feed after the transition.
 To align with these changes and harness the full capabilities of the NVD's API 2.0, an upgrade to Fleet v4.41.0 (or later) is essential.
 Failing to upgrade means allowing crucial updates on vulnerabilities to slip right past your defenses, a risk no one in our community can afford.